-- Tobacco cessation reimbursement: As part of the Healthy LifestylesSM program, IBX will for completing an approved tobacco cessation program.
+- Tobacco cessation reimbursement: As part of the Healthy Lifestyles℠ program, IBX will reimburse you for completing an approved tobacco cessation program.

-- 2MorrowQuit app: As part of our new personalized Achieve well-being tools on ibx.com/login, IBX has partnered with 2MorrowQuit to offer a unique smoking cessation program that teaches you new ways to deal with the urge to smoke.
+- 2MorrowQuit app: As part of our personalized Achieve Well-being tools on ibx.com, IBX has partnered with 2MorrowQuit to offer a unique smoking cessation program that teaches you new ways to deal with the urge to smoke.
 With the help of a free smartphone app, you can create a personalized quit plan with daily exercises that teach you how to handle urges in a mindful way.